Skip to main content

 (int, slice, int) idict_get_preveq?(cell dict, int key_len, int pivot) asm(pivot dict key_len -> 1 0 2) "DICTIGETPREVEQ" "NULLSWAPIFNOT2";

-Similar to dict_get_prev? but computes the maximum key k smaller than or equal to pivot.
+Similar to dict_get_prev?, but instead finds the largest key k that is less than or equal to the pivot.

 new_dict